homanchou/xr/book/5-Scene-Systems-Snapshot.md

 So far we've just been dealing with a single file `app.ts` but that will become unwieldy soon.

-It would be good to split the code base up into managable files with each file responsible for some particular feature/aspect of our game (TBD).
+It would be good to split the code base up into managable files with each file responsible for some particular feature of our game room.

 Let's create a folder in `assets/js` called `systems`.
+We will be adding more and more files to this `systems` folder.
+Each file will handle one particular concern.

-Within that folder we can create a file called `broker.ts` that is responsible for connecting to the `RoomChannel` as we did previously.
-And we can have another file called `scene.ts` that is responsible for creating an HTML canvas on the page to draw our 3D scene.
+Our first system wil be called `broker.ts` and that system is responsible for connecting to the `RoomChannel` as we did previously.
+Let's create another file called `scene.ts` that is responsible for creating an HTML canvas on the page to draw our 3D scene.

 We need a mechanism to share data between systems.
 For example, the `broker.ts` system needs to know the room_id in order to join the channel.
 The `scene.ts` will need to be able to share the `BABYLON.Scene` object that it creates because other systems may need to interact with it.